Before Stonewall and Harvey Milk, there was Compton’s Cafeteria.

 Furthermore, this event led to the establishment of peer-run support services for the trans community, including the National Transsexual Counseling Unit, which is believed to be the world’s first trans organization.
 The riots are further illuminated in the 2005 documentary “Screaming Queens: The Riot at Compton’s Cafeteria.”

-Fifty years after this uprising, we live in a much different world.
+Over fifty years after this uprising, we live in a much different world.
 While social acceptance of the trans community has increased dramatically in recent years, a quick internet search will yield an ongoing pandemic of violence against trans people, both by individuals and by representatives of the state (such as police and politicians).

 As healthcare providers, we must recognize that this history lives in our trans patients and peers.
 We continue to see vast disparities in the ability to access competent and compassionate care among the entire LGBTQ+ community, and especially among trans patients.
 By recognizing the larger context of LGBTQ+ history, we can better serve our LGBTQ+ patients.